UWCS/rs118/src/intro.md

 # Introduction

 Hello, and welcome to RS118!
-This is a short series of lectures and projects designed to introduce beginners to ~~coding~~ programming in Rust.
+This is a short series of lectures and projects designed to introduce beginners to programming in Rust.
 There is a basic level of programming knowledge assumed throughout.

 This tutorial will heavily lean on and is adapted from [_The Rust Programming Language_](https://doc.rust-lang.org/book/), more commonly known as **The Book**.
 Book chapters and links are referenced throughout, and it is recommended you read the entire chapter, as these notes are just here as a brief summary.
 Other resources: